 When Is Shed Hunting Season?

-In fact, many states have laws in place specifying where and when you can shed hunt, so be sure to do your research.
-Also, from a private property standpoint, if you poke around your property for sheds too early, you may bump bucks or bulls onto neighboring property.
+Even from a private property standpoint, you may want to wait a bit before you poke around your property for sheds.
+If you start too early, you may bump bucks or bulls onto neighboring property.
 And, if you don’t have access, you just gave your neighbor a nice shed or two.

 Northeast and Midwest Shed Hunting Tips